0xDBFB7/ionprinter/documents/bugs.md

 ASAN is not particularly reliable with CUDA code, and so I became conditioned to blaming errors on ASAN itself.

-However, after spending a while trying to diagnose why ASAN was crashing even with -recover, I disabled ASAN altogether, and
+However, after spending a while trying to diagnose why ASAN was crashing even with -recover, I disabled ASAN altogether, and...

 Segmentation fault.